wavesplatform/docs.wavesplatform/docs/en/ride/structures/script-actions/issue.md

 Issue is the structure that sets the parameters of a [token issue](/en/blockchain/transaction-type/issue-transaction), performed as a result of the invoking of [callable function](/en/ride/functions/callable-function).

+> The script action, i.e. sending issue transaction, is performed if the Issue structure is included to the [callable function](/en/ride/functions/callable-function)'s script result.
+Declaring the Issue structure in any other part of the script won't result the blockchain change.

 ## Constructor

 ```ride